Sysinternals/ProcDump-for-Linux/README.md

 * `zlib` (build-time only)

 ## Install ProcDump
-Checkout our [install instructions](INSTALL.md) for ditribution specific steps to install Procdump.
+Checkout our [install instructions](INSTALL.md) for distribution specific steps to install Procdump.

 ## Build ProcDump from Scratch
 To build from scratch you'll need to have a C compiler (supporting C11), `zlib`, and a `make` utility installed.
 Then simply run: